A Java Code Generator for Pojo Builders

 }

-PojoBuilder will generate FluentContactBuilder
+PojoBuilder generates FluentContactBuilder

-based on the directives inherited from the @AppPojo
+based on the directives from @AppPojo

 @AppPojo